Beyond Bengaluru: India’s Next GCC Cities (2025–2026)

 Advantages (Pune):

-- Leadership in ER&D and auto engineering
+- Leadership in ER&D + auto engineering.

 NCR (Noida and Gurgaon): A Digital and Consulting Hub